 Best Season to Visit Namtso

 Summer is the best time to see the beautiful scenery of Namtso Lake.
-You can see lots of wild animals live in harmony with the nature.
-Wild yaks and hares leisurely look for food along the expansive lake shores; countless migratory birds fly here to lay eggs and feed their young; sometimes lovely fishes in the lake jump out of the lake water.
+You can see lots of wild animals living in harmony with nature.
+Wild yaks and hares leisurely look for food along the expansive lakeshores; countless migratory birds fly here to lay eggs and feed their young; sometimes lovely fishes in the lake jump out of the lake water.
 This is the time of the year that Namtso is full of life and activity, the time you can sit on the grassland and immerse yourself into the warmth of the sunshine.
-Therefore it is no wonder that the local people believe that Namtso is the Godess of goodliness and happiness.
+Therefore it is no wonder that the local people believe that Namtso is the Goddess of godliness and happiness.
 Really Namtso is a blessing from nature on Qinghai-Tibet Plateau.

 Besides the beautiful scenery in Namtso, it is also a famous sacred Buddhist place.
 There is a Tashi Dor Monastery in Tashi byland.
 In every Tibetan sheep year, thousands of Buddhism pilgrims will come here to worship.
 As a rule, they will walk clockwise along the Namtso Lake in order to receive the blessing of the gods.

 Useful Travel Tips: